 Advocacy is about action, and MHC welcomes you to join us as we strive to affect real change.
 MHC advocacy efforts are built on three cornerstones for change:

-- Educating elected officials and policymakers about issues that impact mental illness and mental wellness;
+- Educating elected officials and policymakers about issues that impact the ability for individuals, families, and and communities to achieve mental wellness;

 - Motivating those impacted by mental illness to share their stories; and

 - Creating and participating in coalitions designed to build consensus around systems change.

 In July 2019, Governor Ned Lamont signed a “mental health parity law” (formerly An Act Concerning Mental Health and Substance Use Disorder Benefits) which received unanimous, bi-partisan support.
 The parity law requires that private insurance plans in Connecticut follow the regulations set forth in the 2008 Federal Mental Health Parity and Addiction Equity Act (MHPAEA).
 The Federal law states that health care coverage for mental health and substance use disorders can be no less restrictive than for medical and surgical benefits.

 The success of the 2019 law is the work of many years of advocacy from a wide variety of groups, as well as the culminating effort of the CT Parity Coalition MHC, a group of advocates from over 25 organizations and associations across Connecticut working with state legislators, consumers, and other groups to elevate equity in health care system.
 The Coalition educates and advocates for policy change that will protect individuals living with mental health and substance use disorder conditions, ensuring consumers’ rights are protected and that they are treated as fairly as they would for other health conditions.

 During the 2021 legislative session, MHC will be working with advocates and legislators to ensure the first provision of the 2019 parity law is followed.
 This provision stipulates that insurance plans submit reports on data that will identify gaps in coverage for behavioral health.